MakeSchool-Tutorials/2048-SpriteBuilder/P1-Part2/content.md

 # Spawn new tiles each round

-<span style="">Slowly it's time to add more tiles to the game.
+Slowly it's time to add more tiles to the game.
 In *2048* a new tile gets spawned whenever the player performs a move.
 An action in the game is only considered a "move" when one of the tiles actually changes positions.
 If the user chooses a direction that will not allow any tile on the grid to move then no new tile will be spawned.</span>

 Since a new tile needs to be spawned upon each completed move, this functionality needs to be added to the *move* method.
 We will also need to introduce a variable that stores wether any of the tiles has moved in the current move action or not.